 The chart below (click to enlarge) shows the portfolio allocation (rounded values in the pie chart).

 The portfolio can be implemented using the following Vanguard funds.
+With Vanguard having lowered the minimum investment for admiral share class funds in 2018, we now use these lower cost funds for portfolio allocations.
 The portfolio can be implemented with any suitable index fund or exchange-traded fund, but the Vanguard portfolios have longer performance histories.

-The tables below gives returns for the portfolio, using Vanguard investor share index funds.
-Investors with larger fund balances can use lower cost admiral shares, and exchange-traded funds are available at potentially lower cost.
-Lower costs add approximately +0.10% to net returns.
+The tables below gives returns for the portfolio, using Vanguard index funds.
+We use admiral share class returns in 2018; prior years reflect investor share performance.
 The returns period includes portfolio performance during the two bear markets in the 2000 – 2010 decade, as well as subsequent recoveries.
 Keep in mind that past performance does not forecast future performance.

 See Frank Armstrong Ideal Indexed portfolio, google drive spreadsheet for performance data.